-The UIP data collection system will help government agencies to protect the reputation of the international education sector by ensuring that all visitors to New Zealand have an excellent academic experience.
+The UIP data collection system fills a gap in knowledge about international students enrolling at UIPs, their pathways through the system and the contribution of UIPs to the overall success of the international education industry.
 The Ministry will work with English-language providers to help them implement the new system.

 We are currently developing specifications and guidelines which will be posted on this website no later than the end of August 2017.